 - Ability to trade: ETFs, mutual funds, options, futures, stocks, and bonds

-- Pros: Valuable educational resources for new and seasoned investors alike; 24/7 phone support (in addition to email and web support); excellent mobile platform; and two web platforms.
+- Resources: Valuable educational resources for new and seasoned investors alike; 24/7 phone support (in addition to email and web support); excellent mobile platform; and two web platforms.

 Considering how easy the platform is to use and the extensive library available for investor access (for free), E*Trade is an excellent company to consider for your own brokerage needs.